 With the GOP controlling the White House, the House, and the Senate, the Democrats are suddenly promoting the benefits of federalism.
 Whether it is on the issue of sanctuary cities or marijuana, Democrats at all three levels are attempting to undermine Washington.

 And that’s the way it should be.
 But don’t slam the Republicans for acting in the same manner when Democrats rule.

 Sure, Chuck “Big Government” Schumer is getting admonished for his hypocrisy.
 But both parties are guilty of this behavior.
 Former President George W. Bush called for a nationwide ban on cloning, while President Donald Trump is using eminent domain to construct the border wall.
 When in power, the GOP and Democrats abuse their federal authority.
 When in opposition, they decry this very same abuse.

 Should the Democrats take control of 1600 Pennsylvania Avenue and Capitol Hill and they impose laws mandating states what to do, Schumer must be reminded of his disingenuous “laboratories of democracy” talk.

 Do you support states’ rights?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com